 Effective January, 1, 2016: All hospice providers will be impacted by Hospice Payment Reform.
 Please see Information Release MA15-08, "Hospice Payment Reform Provider Education" and the revised "Hospice Notification Form" under the Resources section of this page.

-Hospice agencies are required to notify Medicaid for all Medicaid participants electing Hospice services.
-If Medicare or a commercial insurance is the primary payer, the hospice agency must still notify Medicaid.
+Hospice agencies are required to notify Medicaid for all Medicaid, Medicare or commercial insurance participants electing Hospice services.
 The Centers for Medicare and Medicaid Services (CMS) require the hospice agency to simultaneously notify both programs regarding election, recertification, discharge, revocation, or transfer between hospices, for participant’s who are dually eligible.
-Medicaid recertification periods are every eight months, and the hospice is responsible to track the due dates.
-(Medicare’s certification periods are different).
+Medicaid recertification periods are every eight months, and the provider agency is responsible to track, and meet, all due dates.
+(Note: Medicare’s certification periods are different.)

 The Provider Handbook summarizes specific information regarding hospice issues and billing.
 The primary hospice diagnosis ICD-9 code submitted to Medical Care Unit must match the terminal illness diagnosis code used to bill Medicaid.